kyuupichan/electrumx/docs/ARCHITECTURE.rst

 Prefetcher
 ----------

-Cooperates with the block processor to asynchronously prefetch blocks from bitcoind.
-Once it has caught up it additionally requests mempool transaction hashes from bitcoind.
-Serves blocks to the block processor via a queue, and the mempool hashes to the Mempool object.
+Cooperates with the Block Processor to asynchronously prefetch blocks from bitcoind.
+Once it has caught up it additionally asks the Daemon to refresh its view of bitcoind's mempool transaction hashes.
+Serves blocks to the Block Processor via a queue.

 Mempool
 -------